blacklucius101/Tester/README.md

 - Support
 - Lower line

-Call the indicator once on initialisation and then reuse.
+Call the indicator once and then reuse.
 Use a hard coded period of 17.
-The .ex5 file will be located at Indicators\Custom\Donchian_Bands.ex5.
+The .ex5 file will be located at `Indicators\Custom\Donchian_Bands.ex5`.

 Upper and lower line form the outer borders.
 Resistance, Midline and Support form the internal borders.